Stoke Depot Opening Times: 07.30am – 5.00pm Mon to Fri | Shrewsbury Depot Opening Times: 08.00am – 5.00pm Mon to Fri

 • It protects employee health by maintaining an air quality index suitable for breathing.

-At J Ll Leach & Co Ltd, we provide compliant compressed air testing services to ensure the safety of employees and meet your legal duty of care.
+At J Ll Leach & Co Ltd, we provide compliant air quality testing services to ensure the safety of employees and meet your legal duty of care.

 What Are the Legal Requirements for Breathing Air Testing?